What is the LNG Canada Trades Training Fund (TTF)?

 Who can Access the Fund?

 The Trades Training Fund can be accessed by employers on behalf of their apprentices.
-Employers can make funding requests for the following types of industry training:
+Employers can make funding requests to help cover costs of foundation or apprenticeship training for employees in high demand trades:

-Apprenticeship training: The Fund will cover the cost of technical training through ITA approved training providers, at any level of the apprenticeship.
+Apprenticeship training: The Fund will cover the cost of technical training through ITA approved training providers, at any level of the apprenticeship for the trades listed below.
 The apprentice must be registered with the Industry Training Authority.

 Foundation training: The Fund may be accessed to pay for approved Foundation training (see list of approved training below) where: